Hindenburg disaster: Landing timeline

-Disaster
+The disaster

 Hindenburg begins to fall seconds after catching fire.

 At 7:25 p.m.
 EDT (23:25 UTC), the Hindenburg caught fire and quickly became engulfed in flames.
-Eyewitness statements disagree as to where the fire initially broke out; several witnesses on the port side saw yellow-red flames first jump forward of the top fin near the ventilation shaft of cells 4 and 5.
+Eyewitness statements disagree as to where the fire initially broke out; several witnesses on the port side saw yellow-red flames first jump forward of the top fin near the ventilation shaft of cells four and five.
 Other witnesses on the port side noted the fire actually began just ahead of the horizontal port fin, only then followed by flames in front of the upper fin.
-One, with views of the starboard side, saw flames beginning lower and farther aft, near cell 1 behind the rudders.
-Inside the airship, helmsman Helmut Lau, who was stationed in the lower fin, testified hearing a muffled detonation and looked up to see a bright reflection on the front bulkhead of gas cell 4, which "suddenly disappeared by the heat".
+One, with views of the starboard side, saw flames beginning lower and farther aft, near cell one behind the rudders.
+Inside the airship, helmsman Helmut Lau, who was stationed in the lower fin, testified to hearing a muffled detonation and looked up to see a bright reflection on the front bulkhead of gas cell four, which, "suddenly disappeared by the heat."
 As other gas cells started to catch fire, the fire spread more to the starboard side and the ship dropped rapidly.
 Although the landing was being filmed by cameramen from four newsreel teams and at least one spectator, with numerous photographers also being at the scene, no footage or photographs are known to exist of the moment the fire started.

-The flames quickly spread forward first consuming cells 1 to 9, and the rear end of the structure imploded.
-Almost instantly, two tanks (it is disputed whether they contained water or fuel) burst out of the hull as a result of the shock of the blast.
-Buoyancy was lost on the stern of the ship, and the bow lurched upwards while the ship's back broke; the falling stern stayed in trim.
+The flames quickly spread forward, first consuming cells one to nine, as the rear end of the structure imploded.
+Almost instantly, two tanks (it is disputed whether they contained water or fuel) burst out of the hull, as a result of the shock of the blast.
+Buoyancy was lost on the stern of the ship, and the bow lurched upward while the ship's back broke; the falling stern stayed in trim.